 Variations in terrain

-It will help you, above all, at a cariovascular level.
-Plus you can't always count on a mountain nearby to go running, so it's a good way to get rid of the itch.
+This will help you, particularly at cardiovascular level.
+Plus, you can't always count on having mountains nearby to run in, so it's a good way to satisfy your craving.

 Run on asphalt